Binghamton University

-The State University of New York at Binghamton (Binghamton University or SUNY Binghamton) is a public research university with campuses in Binghamton, Vestal, and Johnson City, New York.
+The State University of New York at Binghamton (also known as Binghamton University or SUNY Binghamton) is a public research university in Greater Binghamton, New York, United States.
 It is one of the four university centers in the State University of New York (SUNY) system.
-As of Fall 2020, 18,128 undergraduate and graduate students attended the university.

 Since its establishment in 1946, the school has evolved from a small liberal arts college to a large research university.
-It is classified among "R1: Doctoral Universities – Very high research activity".
+It is classified among R1: Doctoral Universities – Very high research activity.
 Binghamton's athletic teams are the Bearcats and they compete in Division I of the National Collegiate Athletic Association (NCAA).
 The Bearcats are members of the America East Conference.